 by Rob Marsh

-Over the past few years, we’ve given a lot of advice about logo design.
-Things to do.
-Things to avoid.
-Here are a few more tips to keep in mind as you create the most important part of your company’s identity:
+Over the past few years, we’ve given a lot of advice about creating a logo design.
+We’ve provided insight on design best practices, as well as design mistakes to avoid.
+Here are a few more tips to keep in mind as you create the most important part of your company’s identity.